 We provide services to our construction and engineering customers in three separate phases: the design phase, the architectural and engineering phase and the construction phase.
 Each phase is independent of the other, but builds through a progression of concept through delivery of a completed structure.
 These phases may be embodied in a single contract or in separate contracts, which is typical of a design build process model.
-As of March 31, 2021, we had 16 projects totaling \$22,871,480 under contract, which, if they all proceed to construction, will result in our constructing approximately 230,481 square feet of container and modular space.
-Of these contracts, all sixteen projects combine all three phases or parts thereof and including construction.
-We expect that all of this revenue will be realized by March 31, 2023.
+As of March 31, 2022, we had ten projects totaling \$7,591,863 under contract.
+Of these contracts, all ten projects combine all three phases or parts thereof and including construction.
+We expect that all of this revenue will be realized by December 31, 2022.

 Backlog may fluctuate significantly due to the timing of orders or awards for large projects and is not necessarily indicative of future backlog levels or the rate at which backlog will be recognized as revenue.
-The decrease in backlog of approximately \$2,246,000 from December 31, 2020 is primarily attributable to one new contract we entered into during the first quarter of 2021 for approximately \$1,325,000 and offset by work in progress or completed contracts during the first three months of 2021 for approximately \$3,300,000.
+Our backlog increased by approximately \$4,373,954 from December 31, 2021 to March 31, 2022.
+We expect that all of this revenue will be realized by December 31, 2022.
+Backlog does not include COVID tests or testing services provided through our joint venture, Clarity Mobile Venture.